Dohdemula/IAP-Django-assignment-/README.md

 The 2nd branch will basically have everything that the main has but is free to be used for testing and experimentation of everything

 Feel free to create more branches

+Additionally this Repo is private...Outside memebers cannot see the contents of the repo